Skip to content

 • XML results are wrapped in a root <AutocompletionResponse> element.

-• Arrays in JSON (like predictions, terms) become repeated elements in XML (like <prediction>, <term>).
+• Arrays in JSON (such as predictions, terms...) become repeated elements in XML.

 • Blank elements are indicated by empty arrays in JSON, but by the absence of such elements in XML.